fireclouu/android-ds4-usb-hid-support/README.md

 Let's enumerate USB devices connected by doing `dmesg | grep -i usb`
 ![Result Image](documentation/result-1.png)

 I don't know much of the output but I do know near the last line our fake controller is being read.
-It even mocks manufacturer identified as Sony-produced device.
+It even replicates the manufacturer, identified as Sony-produced device.

 Other helpful information we extracted here is:
 `0003:054C:09CC.0234`